edkreuk/FMD_FRAMEWORK/FMD_DATA_CLEANSING.md

 ---
 Title: Data cleansing examples for the FMD Framework
-Description: Learn how to define data cleansing operations using metadata-driven JSON for the Fabric Metadata-Driven (FMD) Framework.
+Description: Learn how to define data cleansing operations using metadata-driven JSON for the Fabric Metadata-Driven Framework (FMD).
 Topic: how-to
 Date: 07/2025
 Author: edkreuk